 - 1. The student must have completed in a satisfactory manner the State of Ohio's requirement of clock hours for the course attended: - 2.
 Complete the requirements of the Curriculum Units; - 3.
-Maintain a passing grade in each course unit; - 4.
-Satisfactorily complete the School's final written and practical exam (Mock State Board Exam); - 5.
+Maintain a passing grade in each course unit; - Satisfactorily complete the School's final written and practical exam (Mock State Board Exam); - 5.
 Made full payment of all fees and obligations to the school or satisfactory arrangements have been made.

 When the student completes the clock hour requirements of attendance for the State of Ohio and the student has successfully completed the prescribed course of study, the student will receive a certificate of completion indicating that the student has successfully completed the prescribed course of study.
+Massage Therapy students receive a diploma upon completion of the prescribed course of study and meeting all graduation requirements.